remoteintech/remote-jobs/company-profiles/chroma.md

 ## Region

 We are US (Silicon Valley) based but have people in The Netherlands, Taiwan and Australia too.
+We are looking to expand in the US preferably.

 ## Office locations